Avalith/presentations/slides/php_interfaces_generators/slides.md

 }
 ```

-* Iterator::current - Return the current element
+* ::current - Return the current element
-* Iterator::key - Return the key of the current element
+* ::key - Return the key of the current element
-* Iterator::next - Move forward to next element
+* ::next - Move forward to next element
-* Iterator::rewind - Rewind the Iterator to the first element
+* ::rewind - Rewind the Iterator to the first element
-* Iterator::valid - Checks if current position is valid
+* ::valid - Checks if current position is valid

 ### IteratorAggregate